 EarthQuaker Devices is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

-It may odd to see delay pedals on this list.
+It may be odd to see delay pedals on this list.
 They typically do not make a guitar sound like a synth.
 In fact, delay is an effect that all instruments can benefit from.

 However, there is a way to make a delay pedal sound like a synth.
 Let me explain.